dsj-brown/run_analysis/README.md

 3. totalData()

 ### importData()
-A function to import the relevant files from your working directory.
+A function to import the assignment data files.
 It assumes the files are contained in a sub folder called 'UCI HAR Dataset' and stored in a manner identical to the folder made available for for the project.
 The folder must be a peer of this project directory.

 It creates the following data frames which are needed to perform the subsequent merge: